Wasenshi123/Prj/README.md

 Open the project in Unity3D program

-There is a .scene file called "Home", you can start with that to explore this app.
+There is a .Unity scene file called "Home.Unity", you can start with that to explore this app.

 **_This project need user account to log in_**